Ahavah Davis

 Graduate Assistant

 Mary serves as a graduate assistant with the Community Ambassador Program.
 She moved to Tallahassee from the Fort Lauderdale area in 2003 to earn a bachelor’s in psychology from Florida State.
 She opened a babysitting agency, Seminole Sitters, just before graduating and continues operating it today.
 Mary has served on the board of directors for several local nonprofits and recently returned to Florida State to pursue a master’s in social work.
-She is interested in becoming an LCSW to offer individual and family therapy and hopes to further the services she can provide to nonprofits serving marginalized communities.
+She is interested in becoming an LCSW to offer individual and family therapy and hopes to further the services she can provide to nonprofits.
 Living in Tallahassee has deepened her love for the outdoors.
 As a certified Activity Leader with the Florida Trail Association, she loves introducing others to her favorite state parks and hikes.
 Tallahassee also introduced her to the joys of geocaching and contra dancing, pastimes that have gifted her with community and adventure for years.
 She is working toward fluency in American Sign Language and always seeking conversation partners.

 Paige Rentz